exhibitions

 'What We Bring to the Table' is an invitation for the audience to engage with the questions raised above and enter into discussion with the artists about their work.

-Layers of Being - an exhibition by art collective Second Shift, 2023
+An exhibition by art collective Second Shift, 9-11 December 2023

 The Second Shift Art Collective is a group of women artists who have developed their art practice later in life, following other careers.
 The independent work the collective produces crosses many disciplines including: sculpture, painting, drawing, printmaking, photography and installation; and the artists’ interests are wide-ranging.
 What holds the Collective together is a shared sensitivity to materials, time and space; to the depth of other experiences that each artist brings to her practice; and to the relational contexts in which work is created.